-Brown coal is a typ of coal that is also known as lignite.
+Brown coal is a type of coal that is also known as lignite.
 It is used as a fuel to produce electricity.
-As a matter of fact, it stands for a third of the entire worlds electricity demand.
-The burning of coal releases both greenhouse gases, such as carbon dioxide, and toxics, such as mercury.
-Therefore, the burning of the material also makes it the largest polluter on earth.
+Today, it meets about a third of the world’s electricity demand.
+This fact is concerning as burning coal releases large amounts of greenhouse gases and toxins, such as carbon dioxide and mercury.
+Furthermore, the industry is one of the most polluting sectors in the world.

 Brown coal & fossil fuels